smu-iot20-g7/documentation/docs/src/our_journey/README.md

 ![diagram](../assets/journey/sitevisit3.jpg)

 ## Proof of Data Collection
-On 13 October, we tested our implementation in School and head down to a nearby Hawker to test our prototype.
+On 13 October, we tested our implementation in School and proceeded to a nearby hawker centre to test our prototype.

 ![diagram](../assets/journey/setup.jpg)
 ![diagram](../assets/journey/setting_up_FSR.jpg)